-These developments can only be understood (i) by disentangling income effects from other drivers of fertility that are correlated with GDP growth; and (ii) by isolating the direct income effect on fertility from indirect and concomitant effects in the microeconomic data.
-Regarding (i), Doepke et al. (2023) argue that the negative correlation between per capita GDP and fertility has been broken mainly through four channels: family policies such as the availability of parental leave and, particularly, the availability of public childcare (Bauernschuster et al., 2016); a stronger involvement of fathers in childcare (Doepke and Kindermann, 2019); more favorable social norms that make it more acceptable for women with children to work and, thus, not to forego wage income (Kleven et al., 2019); and more flexible labor markets where switching between part-time and full-time employment is easier (Del Boca and Sauer, 2009).
-Regarding (ii), ample evidence supports a positive direct effect of income, as, e.g., picked up by male earnings in a setting in which childcare is mostly performed by women (Ermisch, 1989; Heckman and Walker, 1990).
-By contrast, an increase in female earnings compounds the income effect with a "substitution" effect in the sense that female earnings raise the opportunity cost of having children, and the latter effect may, indeed, dominate.3
+These developments can only be understood by (a) disentangling income effects from other drivers of fertility that are correlated with GDP per capita and (b) isolating the direct income effect on fertility from indirect and concomitant effects in the microeconomic data.
+Regarding the first point, Doepke et al. (2023) argue that the negative correlation between per capita GDP and fertility has been broken mainly through four channels: family policies such as the availability of parental leave and, particularly, the availability of public childcare (Bauernschuster et al. 2016); a stronger involvement of fathers in childcare (Doepke & Kindermann 2019); more favorable social norms that make it more acceptable for women with children to work and, thus, not to forgo wage income (Kleven et al. 2019); and more flexible labor markets in which switching between part-time and full-time employment is easier (Del Boca & Sauer 2009).
+Regarding the second point, ample evidence supports a positive direct effect of income, as increases in male earnings lead to higher fertility in settings in which childcare is mostly performed by women (Ermisch 1989, Heckman & Walker 1990).
+By contrast, an increase in female earnings compounds the income effect with a substitution effect in the sense that female earnings raise the opportunity cost of having children, and the latter effect may, indeed, dominate.

-2.2 The quantity-quality trade-off
+2.2.
+The Quantity-Quality Trade-Off

-One key consideration in the context of fertility choices is how the cost of raising children trades off against parental aspirations in respect to their children's well-being.
-Here, children's education plays a major role.4 As long as education is less important for individual economic prosperity (for example, in agriculturally dominated economies), children are much less expensive than in a service- or high-tech environment in which many parents strive to provide a university degree for their children as a means for them to secure a reliably high income.
-Over the last two centuries, investing in the education of children became increasingly important because of the structural transition from agriculture to manufacturing (see, e.g., Galor et al., 2009), followed by the transition to the service economy in which many jobs are skill intensive.
+One key consideration in the context of fertility choices is the trade-off between the cost of raising children and parental aspirations in respect to their children's well-being.
+Here, children's education plays a major role.
+As long as education is less important for individual economic prosperity (e.g., in agriculturally dominated economies), children are much less expensive than in a service or high-tech environment in which many parents strive to provide a university degree for their children as a means for them to secure a reliably high income.
+Over the last two centuries, investing in the education of children has become increasingly important because of the structural transition from agriculture to manufacturing (see, e.g., Galor et al. 2009), followed by the transition to the service economy in which many jobs are skill intensive.
 When parents spend more on the education of their children, one way of affording these expenditures is to reduce the number of children.
-This idea, which came to be known as the quantity-quality trade-off, was first expressed by Becker (1960) and further elaborated upon by Becker and Lewis (1973), Becker and Tomes (1976), Barro and Becker (1989), and Doepke (2005).5 that emerges from these considerations would be cyclical wherein fertility is high for a generation and then low for another.
-While this cannot explain the low and shrinking fertility rates we have observed over the past decades, the theory has some explanatory power when it comes to the baby boom as a cyclical departure from the long run trend of declining fertility (Hill, 2015).
+This idea, which came to be known as the quantity-quality trade-off, was first expressed by Becker (1960).